These Are the Top 10 Best States for Farmland in the US

 Oklahoma

 Oklahoma currently sits at the lowest cost per acre among the best states for farmland in the U.S., so this is another state with farmland you can invest in at a low price point.
-That said, farm income is also relatively low in Oklahoma, but it does have the rural infrastructure and developed farmland communities needed to support growth.
+Farm income is relatively low in Oklahoma, but it has the rural infrastructure and developed farmland communities needed to support growth.

 As another top producer of wheat and cattle, Oklahoma is a great place to invest in wheat cropland and ranchland.